joelek/circus/readme.md

 ## Device support

 * Devices with a modern web browser
-* Devices implementing the Cast protocol
+* Devices visible to the server implementing the Cast protocol
-* Devices implementing the AirPlay (v1) protocol
+* Devices visible to the server implementing the AirPlay (v1) protocol

 ## Media support